 The appearance was completely wrong.
 A Desi Korma should have a Masala, rich in appearance with an oily sheen, and the merest threat of being creamy.
 This was Lamb Shorva.
 I would like to see their Mutton Curry (€10.00) for comparison purposes.

 The Lamb served on-the-bone livened up expectations, a Sucky Bone too.
 Whole Spices were in the mix, Cloves and a Black Cardamom also, fresh Coriander had been cooked in.
-I counted six decent sized pieces of Meat, plus tiddlers, as I arranged them on the now seemingly mountain of Rice.
+I counted six decent sized pieces of Meat, plus tiddlers, as I arranged them on the now seeming mountain of Rice.

 Hot food, a good start.
 The Shorva packed a punch, so much Flavour coming through.
 There was no doubting this was down to the Seasoning which was totally a la Hector.
 The soft Meat was not giving back more than its own Meatiness, however, each intake of Shorva soaked Rice had Cloves to the fore.
 The intensity of Flavour had me won.
 A thought, this style of Curry was close to a traditional Aloo Gosht.
 Had Potato been present I would be nominating this for prizes.
 Who wins awards?